WRITING CONTEST DEADLINE JUST AROUND THE CORNEREntries accepted through Wednesday, February 28

-Earn prizes, compete against other writers 65 and older; Entry deadline extended to February 28
+Earn cash prizes, publishing, compete against other writers 65 and older; Entry deadline February 28

 Storytelling is key for this year’s AGELESS AUTHORS WRITING CONTEST, the ONLY national writing competition exclusively for authors age 65+.
 This year we have given you three topics — military memories, frequent foul-ups and the parent-child relationship.
 Let your imagination take you away, and don’t let the fact that we’ve given you topics restrict you.
 Write fiction, nonfiction or poetry, but tell a story.
 Due to popular demand, we have extended the entry deadline to February 28, 2018,